google/cadvisor/docs/application_metrics.md

 ## Passing the configuration to cAdvisor

 cAdvisor can discover any configurations for a container using Docker container labels.
-Any label starting with ```io.cadvisor.metric``` is parsed as a cadvisor application-metric label. cAdvisor uses the value as an indicator of where the configuration can be found.
+Any label starting with ```io.cadvisor.metric.``` is parsed as a cadvisor application-metric label. cAdvisor uses the value as an indicator of where the configuration can be found.
 Labels of the form ```io.cadvisor.metric.prometheus-xyz``` indicate that the configuration points to a
 Prometheus metrics endpoint.